qqqqffff/qqqqffff/README.md

-- 👋 Hi, I’m @qqqqffff
+- 👋 Hi, I’m Apollinaris Rowe
-- 👀 I’m interested in tensor flow
+- 👀 I’m interested in greedy algorithm optimization
-- 🌱 I’m currently learning flask
+- 🌱 I’m currently learning tensor flow
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me discord @p4blo#3002
+- 📫 How to reach me discord @p4blo#3002 or by email at 1apollo.rowe@gmail.com

 <!---
 qqqqffff/qqqqffff is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.